One of our recent recommended reads was all about what happened when a cable was cut near Mauritania.

 Cable faults have happened before—and they will happen again—but this story highlights why previous faults have been worse.
 More cables have come online in recent years, resulting in increased redundancy.

-Cable faults have happened before they will happen again—but this story highlights why previous faults have been worse.
+Cable faults have happened before—and they will happen again—but this story highlights why previous faults have been worse.

 Most cable-using companies follow a “safety in numbers” approach, spreading their networks’ capacity over multiple cables so that if one goes down, their network will run smoothly over other cables while service is restored on the damaged one.
 This is redundancy.